Sequoia picks its horse in the consumer carbon offset market, leading a $2.5 million round for Joro – TechCrunch

 “At Expa we are focused on backing remarkable founders that are passionate about the product they are building,” said Expa founder Garrett Camp in a statement.
 “We saw that in Sanchali – she had a big vision and conveyed it very strongly to us.
 We have conviction that Joro can build a great product and a great business.
 The world will be a better place because of what Joro will bring to market.”

-Pal estimates that behavioral changes and better consumer choices can reduce and individual’s carbon footprint by up to 30 percent.
+Pal estimates that behavioral changes and better consumer choices can reduce an individual’s carbon footprint by up to 30%.

 It’s a bet that other companies are making too.
-For instance, the Los Angeles challenger bank, Aspiration, founded by Andrei Cherny, has a tool that can measure the “social impact” of a consumer’s monthly spending — that includes the climate impact of daily consumption.
+For instance, the Los Angeles challenger bank Aspiration, founded by Andrei Cherny, has a tool that can measure the “social impact” of a consumer’s monthly spending — that includes the climate impact of daily consumption.

 Pal hopes that through the education and community components of the app, consumers can put pressure on the systems and industries that are the primary producers of greenhouse gas emissions to change their ways.